-Due to COVID-19 restrictions, all large group assemblies have been discontinued.
-Once restrictions have been lifted, the following are assembly guidelines that students will be expected to follow:
+The following are assembly guidelines that students will be expected to follow:

 - Use quiet voices before the program begins. - Hands to yourself. - When the presenter stands in front to speak, students should be quiet immediately. - Use a respectful, proper response at the appropriate time.
 Disrespectful behavior such as booing, screaming, whistling should never occur, we treat everyone with respect.